nautnatic/ans-safety-validation/README.md

 The quality criteria for an **Autonomous Navigation System (ANS)** don't only include an efficient navigation, but a safety guarantee as well.
 While efficiency can be calculated through the mean of many problem samples, the **safety validation** has to be done very differently, because only one self-inflicted counter example is enough to cause the safety validation to fail completely.

-This disproof of a scientific statement (here: "The ANS is safe.") through a counter example is called **falsification** and is used in this project.
+This disproof of a scientific statement (here: "The ANS is safe.") through a counter example is called **falsification** and is the method used in this project.

 **Black-box** safety validation means that for this validation method, the interior of the ANS doesn't have to be known to validate its safety.